 Limerick is a haven for foodies with a wide range of dining options serving up everything from contemporary cuisine to traditional fare.

-Limerick has some great theatres, venues and performance spaces both here in the city and in Co.
-Limerick with a live music scene that is recognised nationally and new and established acts can regularly be found performing across many of our venues.
+Limerick has some great theatres, venues and performance spaces, both in the city and county, with a live music scene that is recognised nationally.
 Our handy what's on listing will help you find the best events to take in on your visit!